andras-varro/cloudflared/README.md

 ### Step 3: Authenticate with Cloudflare

 This step connects your local machine to your Cloudflare account via your browser.
+You need to be logged in to cloudflare for this to work.
+If you are not logged in the browser which will pop up, and log in, then the selector will not be shown.

 #### Instructions step 3